Chapter 2

 A few more seconds had passed, it felt like days at this point, but the tension was cut like a wire as soon as an artificially deepened and distorted voice spoke back at me.
 “Is this Samuel Alwyn?”
 The voice was like that of what a serial killer would disguise their voice with.
 I didn’t know if they were trying to be mysterious or if they really cared that deeply about protecting their identity.
 It was off-putting, but maybe not in the way they could’ve intended. “..Yea, and who is this?
 Did you leave this number in my apartment?”

 The voice continued, a razor thin line to interrupting me at the end of my sentence, like they didn’t care what I had to say.
 “I presume you have received both letters, is this correct?”
-I was a bit taken back by the careless yet clinical attitude towards invading my privacy, like it didn’t matter. “..Yea, I got both letters.
+I was a bit taken back by the careless yet clinical attitude towards invading my privacy, like it didn’t matter and this was matter-of-fact routine. “..Yea, I got both letters.
 Who is this?”
 Right as I ended, they snapped back right to the point, not even an acknowledgement to my own questions.
-“Mr. Alwyn, as outlined in the first letter we have sent you, we have taken an interest in events that have circulated around you as outlined in the photographs we have sent you.
+“Mr. Alwyn, as outlined in the first letter we have sent you, we have taken an interest in events that have circulated around you as outlined in the photographs included.
 We would like to discuss these further with you.
 When would you available for a possible meeting?”

 -20-

 I did my normal morning stuff, teeth, pulling the knots out of my long shaggy hair and finding something to wear.
 I’d managed to call in sick for the rest of the week the night before over email, and I put my phone on do not disturb.
-As far as they were concerned I could’ve been in the hospital, not like I was on anything important anyway.
-I needed to mute that part of my life for today, figure this other part out.
+As far as they were concerned I could’ve been in the hospital.
+It wasn’t like I was on anything important anyway.
+I needed to mute that part of my life for today, figure this other chapter out.

 -21-